aysf/twitor/README.md

-# TWITO
+# TWITOR

+Twitor (Twit on Rails), previously known as Twito, is an app like Twitter built on top Ruby on Rails for educational purpose.
+This is a project from Ruby training held by Digital Talent Scholarship

 ![Twitor](twito.png)

-Twitor (Twit on Rails) is an app like Twitter built on top Ruby on Rails for educational purpose.
-This is a project from Ruby training held by Digital Talent Scholarship

 ## Requirement